BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_11.md

 There's a hidden *Link Heart* left of the Pokemon Center.
 We'll tackle the District of Hope a bit later, so head back to Dream District South for now.

-## Night Market & Dream District North
+### Night Market

 Enter the Night Market at the top right of Dream District South.

 !battle(["Andy",:YOUNGSTER,0], "City Field")

+!shop("Derek's Balls", ["Poke Ball", "Great Ball", "Ultra Ball"])

 An alleyway on the right leads to *TM67 Roost*.
 On the left at night, you can enter a medicine/incense store.

-!shop("Night Market Peony Shop", ["Heal Powder", "Energy Root", "EnergyPowder", "Pure Incense", "Luck Incense", "Full Incense", "Wave Incense", "Odd Incense", "Sea Incense"])
+!shop("Night Market Peony Shop", ["Heal Powder", "Energy Root", "EnergyPowder", "Pure Incense", "Luck Incense", "Full Incense", "Wave Incense", "Odd Incense", "Full Heal"])

 !battle(["Haydee",:LASS,0], "City Field")